Yashica: Kyocera era

 After 1983, all Yashica brand cameras were marketed by Kyocera, which also made newer Contax cameras.
 By 1985, the company was facing intense market competition from other manufacturers, especially Minolta, which had introduced a competitively priced and advanced autofocus 35 mm SLR camera.
 Yashica eventually introduced its own autofocus 35 mm SLR camera line that was overpriced and poorly marketed in comparison to its competition.
 In response, Kyocera gradually repositioned the brand as a budget-priced point-and-shoot camera line, moving production from Japan to Hong Kong, and discontinued high-end SLR camera production.

 In 2005, Kyocera halted production on all Contax, Yashica, and other Kyocera-branded film and digital cameras.

-The New Yashica Corporation
+The new Yashica era

 In 2008, Kyocera sold the trademark rights of Yashica Inc. to Hong Kong-based MF Jebsen Group, and is under its subsidiary JNC Datum Tech International, Limited.
 In late 2017, Yashica announced a digital camera, the Y35 DigiFilm camera, which raised $1.28 million on Kickstarter.
 The Y35, styled to resemble the old Yashica Electro 35 film camera, incorporated 'digifilm' – interchangeable faux 35 film canisters that set a precise combination of ISO and size aspect ratios.